ivan-tkatchev/tab/README.md

 When outputing, each element of an array, map or sequence is printed on its own line, even when nested inside some other structure.
 The elements of a tuple are printed separated by a tab character, `\t`.

 (So, for example, a printed sequence of arrays of strings looks exactly the same as a sequence of strings.)

+Maps, by default, store values in an unspecified order.
+Use the `-s` command-line parameter to force a strict ordering on map keys.

 ### Atomic types ###